Takamitsu Azuma: Career

 In 1966, he built his own house "Azuma House" (東邸), is a famous house called "The Tower House" which constructed with Béton brut ("raw concrete"), used a tiny plot of land of 20.5 square meters and has six stories and 65 square meters.

 Japan is one of the most densely populated countries in the world.
 Therefore, this "Azuma house (Tower House)" was built in a prime location in Tokyo with high land prices, and was built using a narrow land in the shape of a triangle.
-From the moment of its creation it was regarded as a symbol of living in a modern metropolis center.
-Therefore, Every Japanese architect knows this epoch-making house.
+It was regarded as a symbol of living in a modern metropolis center.
 Even after building this house, he designed more than 100 historic homes.

 In 1967, he established his own firm.
 While he is designing the Mitsui Group Hall for the Expo '70 (world's fair) held in Japan.